BalakrishnanBalasubramanian/build-mvn-deploy-rest/jbpm-build-deploy-automation.md

 1. `git clone` the latest version of the jBPM project to the local file system in the build server
-2. Add the following lines to project's POM.xml to speciy the details of the Maven repository into which the project's JAR needs to be published.
+2. Add the following lines to project's POM.xml to specify the details of the Maven repository into which the project's JAR needs to be published.

 ```
  <distributionManagement>